UD-CISC374/educational-game-design-document-william-rembish-matthew-novosel/egdd.md

 ## Influences (Brief)

-- *Influence #1*:
+- Typing of the Dead
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: Game
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: Typing of the Dead uses typing in words to attack enemies.
+This game also uses the concept of typing to control the game and interact with enemies in different ways.
-- *Influence #2*:
+- For Honor
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: Game
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: In For Honor, attack and block directions are very important.
+You need to match the direction of the opponents attack in order to successfully block said attack.
+This is the basis of the idea of being able to react to an enemies attack with the correct directional block.
-- *Influence #3*:
+- Final Fantasy
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: Game
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: Final Fantasy has a medieval, fantasy style to the game and allows you to use money you get from defeating enemies to purchase equipment and spells.
+In our game, you are a medieval warrior who is able to collect money for equipment and spells by defeating enemies.

 ## Core Gameplay Mechanics (Brief)